THEMPGUYActions/Backrooms/README.md

 # The Backrooms

-A production-minded browser Backrooms game by THEMPGUY.
+A browser Backrooms game by THEMPGUY.

 The game is static-host friendly: the playable build is HTML, CSS and JavaScript and can be published directly to GitHub Pages or another static host.